 Cycling sealed vessels already under an inert atmosphere:

-For ampoules and flasks that are already under an atmosphere of inert gas, three vacuum/inert gas cycles are required to evacuate the air within the Schlenk line tubing and flask side arm.
-The duration of time left under vacuum will vary depending on the volume of ‘air’ to remove, but 30-60 seconds per cycle should generally suffice.
-This is more commonly referred to as ‘cycling’ onto the Schlenk line.
+For ampoules and flasks that are already sealed under an atmosphere of inert gas, three vacuum/inert gas cycles are required to evacuate the air within the Schlenk line hosing and flask side arm.
+Shorter cycles (30-60 seconds) are typically sufficient for these purposes.